 The Ash Center supports HKS student-led events and initiatives as well as independent study.
 Preference is given to projects with Ash faculty involvement and applied learning opportunities that overlap with the Center’s core research and programmatic priorities.

-Interested students may direct funding inquiries to Tim Glynn-Burke, Executive Director for Programs.
+Interested students may direct funding inquiries to Christina Marchand, Senior Associate Director, Programs.

 The Center awards research grants to HKS students for independent research projects on an ongoing basis.
 Research projects are selected based on several criteria: